LanguageStructure/Tweet_phyloTG/TwitterConf.md

 <div align="justify">

-Tupí-Guaraní (TG) is the largest linguistic family of South-America.
-Little is known about its spread (genes and languages).
-Historical linguistics has tools to investigate such issue.
-Even more aided by digital data, computers, and methods from evolutionary biology.
+Tupí-Guaraní (TG) is the largest linguistic family of South America.
+We want to know more about its spread (peoples and languages).
+Historical linguistics has tools to investigate this issue aided by digital data, computers, and methods from evolutionary biology.

 </div>